 I will work with any company or individual's employer that provides out-of-network benefits.
 She does not directly submit to insurance companies on your behalf for in-network care.

-Rates are for 50 minute sessions with fees adjusted for longer sessions of 1 and 1/2 hours or intensive work of 3-hour blocks.
+$195 for 1-hour session with fees adjusted for longer sessions of 1 and 1/2 hours or intensive work of 3-hour blocks.

 Cancellations/No Show Policy:

 Please provide 24-hour notice of cancellations.
 Cancellations made within less than 24 hours and all missed appointments will be charged the full amount of the appointment.
 If you are running late, please call.

 Cash, Check or Credit/Debit (Mastercard, American Express, Visa, and Discover) cards are accepted for out-of-pocket services.

 Payment for out-of-pocket services is due at time of appointment.

 If you would like me to coordinate care with another provider (for example, your psychiatrist, primary care physician, etc.), complete this form to authorize the release of your psychotherapy information.
 Completed forms may be mailed or dropped off.